Goodfellas: Photography

 According to Pesci, improvisation and ad-libbing came out of rehearsals wherein Scorsese let the actors do whatever they wanted.
-He made transcripts of these sessions, took the lines the actors came up with that he liked best, and put them into a revised script that the cast worked from during principal photography.
-For example, the scene where Tommy tells a story and Henry is responding to him—the "Funny how?
+He made transcripts of these sessions, took the lines that the actors came up with that he liked best, and put them into a revised script from which the cast worked during principal photography.
+For example, the scene in which Tommy tells a story and Henry is responding to him—the "Funny how?
 Do I amuse you?" scene—is based on an actual event that Pesci experienced.
-Pesci was working as a waiter when he thought he was making a compliment to a mobster by saying he was "funny"; however, the comment was not taken well.
-It was worked on in rehearsals where he and Liotta improvised, and Scorsese recorded four to five takes, rewrote their dialogue, and inserted it into the script.
-The dinner scene with Tommy's mother was largely improvised.
-Her painting of the bearded man with the dogs was based on a photograph from National Geographic magazine.
+Pesci was working as a waiter when he thought that he was making a compliment to a mobster by saying he was "funny"; however, the comment was not taken well.
+It was worked on in rehearsals at which he and Liotta improvised, and Scorsese recorded four to five takes, rewrote their dialogue and inserted it into the script.

+The dinner scene with Tommy's mother (portrayed by Scorsese's mother Catherine) was also improvised, with the only scripted line being "Did Tommy tell you about my painting?".
+Tommy's mother's painting of the bearded man with the dogs was painted by Nicholas Pileggi's mother and based on a photograph from the November 1978 edition of National Geographic magazine.
+Pesci's character Tommy DeVito shared a name with (but was otherwise unrelated to) a close friend and employee of Pesci's, musician Tommy DeVito.
 The cast did not meet Henry Hill until a few weeks before the film's premiere.
 Liotta met him in an undisclosed city; Hill had seen the film and told the actor that he loved it.

 The long tracking shot through the Copacabana nightclub came about because of a practical problem: the filmmakers could not get permission to go in the short way, and this forced them to go round the back.
-Scorsese decided to film the sequence in one unbroken shot in order to symbolize that Henry's entire life was ahead of him, commenting, "It's his seduction of her [Karen] and it's also the lifestyle seducing him."
-This sequence was shot eight times.
+Scorsese decided to film the sequence in one unbroken shot to symbolize that Henry's entire life was ahead of him, commenting, "It's his seduction of her [Karen] and it's also the lifestyle seducing him".
+This sequence was shot eight times because Henny Youngman messed up his lines.